ece362-purdue/proton-labs/lab1-gpio/README.md

 On Mac or Linux, you can find the port by comparing the outputs of running `ls /dev/tty*` in a terminal window before and after plugging in your board.
 The new device that appears is your board.

-If you don't see anything after the serial port connection is established, press the Reset pushbutton you wired in lab 0 to see the introductory text from `autotest`.
+If you don't see anything after the serial port connection is established, press the Reset pushbutton to see the introductory text from `autotest`.
 Try typing something, and you should see the characters appear.
 That should confirm the connection is working as intended.

 You should see a prompt similar to the following: